netopir/PS_and_CMD_scripts/README.md

-Some PS and CMD scripts
+Some PS and CMD scripts for Remux a BluRay with eac3to